San Benito home destroyed in fire, no injuries reported

 The district said there is no immediate threat to students and staff at the school.

-All heating, ventilation and air conditioning systems have been deactivated due to the smoke from the fire that is spreading due to the wind, according to the district.
+All heating, ventilation and air conditioning systems were deactivated due to the smoke from the fire that is spreading due to the wind, according to the district.

 The district said all traffic near La Encantada Elementary School should be minimized to allow city fire officials and first responders to execute their duties.